foxihd/hugo-brewm/exampleSite/content/en/post/markdown-test.md

 {{</marginpar>}}

-This page do not load with KaTeX nor MathJax script, While all equations on this page is native MathML, the browser support may vary.
+This page do not load with KaTeX nor MathJax script, While all equations on this page is native MathML, the browser supports may vary.

 <math class=textwidth display=block>
   <semantics>